-- By Isaac Stone FishIsaac Stone Fish is Asia Editor.
-A Mandarin speaker, he lived in China for seven years before moving to Washington DC.
-His articles have also appeared in the New York Times, the Economist, the Washington Post, and the Los Angeles Times, and he has appeared as a commentator on MSNBC, BBC, NPR, Al-Jazeera, and PRI, among others., Adam CathcartAdam Cathcart is assistant professor of Chinese history at Pacific Lutheran University in Tacoma, Washington, and editor of SinoNK.com.
+- By Isaac Stone FishIsaac Stone Fish is FP's Asia editor.
+A Mandarin speaker, he lived in China for seven years before moving to Washington, D.C.
+His articles have also appeared in the New York Times, the Economist, the Washington Post, and the Los Angeles Times, and he has appeared as a commentator on MSNBC, the BBC, NPR, Al Jazeera, and PRI, among others., Adam CathcartAdam Cathcart is assistant professor of Chinese history at Pacific Lutheran University in Tacoma, Washington, and editor of SinoNK.com.

 On July 9, North Korean state television aired a segment of photographs featuring Disney characters clowning around on stage, with an ebullient President Kim Jong Un clapping in the audience.
 In a country known for its antipathy towards the United States, it shocked observers of North Korea that state TV chose to air some of the most recognizable American icons.
 More striking than the unauthorized use of Mickey Mouse, however, are the women featured in the performance.
 One violinist wears a black cocktail dress that goes above her knees; others sing in strapless dresses.
 In 2009, South Korean media released a DVD meant for internal North Korean Party consumption showing scantily clad North Korean dancers, but it’s almost unheard of for women in Pyongyang to show their shoulders publicly, outside of a gymnastics outfit.
 Even more shockingly for a country so proud of its individuality, the photos of the women in front of Disney characters present a scene that could be any country in East Asia.